the-data-center/geojson-data-link/README.md

 # GEOID Matcher
 A NodeJS library to link properties on two different GeoJSON files by determining if a geographic point is within a larger geographic region and linking the metadata.

-## Real World Example
-You may have a geojson file with the name, hours, and lat/long coordinates of libraries in your state.
-You may also have another geojson file with your state's census tracts that has polygons and GEOID data in the properties.
-This library would be able to find the census tract of each library (based on latitude/longitude) copy various properties from your census tract GeoJSON).
-## Installation

 `npm install geoid-matcher`

 or